tattali/CalendarBundle/src/Resources/doc/doctrine-crud.md

 ### Next steps

-* You may want to customize the calendar.js settings to meet your application needs.
-To do this, see the [official calendar documentation](https://fullcalendar.io/docs#toc) or also look the [extending basic functionalities](https://github.com/toiba/CalendarBundle/blob/master/doc/index.md#extending-basic-functionalities) in the bundle documentation.
+* You may want to customize the fullcalendar.js settings to meet your application needs.
+To do this, see the [official fullcalendar documentation](https://fullcalendar.io/docs#toc).

 <br>